 Canon 5DS R vs G9X Mark II

-The Canon EOS 5DS R and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in February 2015 and January 2017.
+The Canon EOS 5DS R and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in February 2015 and January 2017.
 The 5DS R is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on a full frame (5DS R) and an one-inch (G9X Mark II) sensor.
-The 5DS R has a resolution of 50.3 megapixel, whereas the G9X Mark II provides 20 MP.
+The 5DS R has a resolution of 50.3 megapixels, whereas the G9X Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (68 percent) than the Canon 5DS R. It is worth mentioning in this context that the 5DS R is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the 5DS R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 5DS R and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 5DS R gets 700 shots out of its LP-E6 battery, while the G9X Mark II can take 235 images on a single charge of its NB-13L power pack.
 The power pack in the G9X Mark II can be charged via the USB port, which can be very convenient when travelling.